Haus am Horn

 Is it wheelchair accessible?

-Accessibility details can vary; it’s advisable to check the official website or contact the museum for the latest information regarding wheelchair access.
+Accessibility information can vary, so it is recommended to check the official website for up-to-date details regarding wheelchair access.

 Can I buy tickets online?